The Gospel According to John:

 let’s compare the Samaritan woman & Nicodemus

 One of the best ways to approach Jesus’ conversation with the Samaritan woman is to contrast it to his conversation with Nicodemus.
 In both instances, Jesus appears to be talking about the sacrament of Baptism.
 There are some key differences, however.
-Nicodemus is a man of the Pharisees (which is to say a flawed human who has been taught that following religious law is of utmost importance for those who wish to enter heaven), and he wants more evidence to support Jesus’ teaching about the need to be born “from above.”
-Nicodemus never asks to be born from above, he only questions the logistics.
+Nicodemus is a man of the Pharisees who’s been taught that following religious law is of utmost importance for those who wish to enter heaven, and he wants more evidence to support Jesus’ teaching about the need to be “born from above.”
+Nicodemus never asks to be born from above, however, he only questions the logistics of what Jesus is saying.
 The Samaritan woman also questions logistics, but she doesn’t hesitate to request that Jesus give her some of that living water.

 ?
 Consider whether Jesus acquiesces and gives the Samaritan access to living water.